ranyitz/rules-manager/README.md

 Each directory containing an `aicm.json` file is treated as a separate package with its own configuration.

-For example, in a monorepo structure like:
+For example, in a workspace structure like:

 ```
-my-monorepo/
 ├── packages/
 │   ├── frontend/
 │   │   └── aicm.json